n1tecki/BayesianNetworkLLM/sqlite_db/README.md

 # Building the MIMIC database with SQLite

-Either `import.sh` or `import.py` can be used to generate a [SQLite](https://sqlite.org/index.html) database file from the MIMIC-IV demo or full dataset.
+Either `db_setup.sh` or `db_setup.py` can be used to generate a [SQLite](https://sqlite.org/index.html) database file from the MIMIC-IV demo or full dataset.

-`import.sh` is a shell script that will work with any POSIX compliant shell.
+`db_setup.sh` is a shell script that will work with any POSIX compliant shell.
 It is memory efficient and does not require loading entire data files into memory.
 It only needs three things to run: